avibrazil/Typeform-ETL/README.md

 python3 -m TypeformETL --typeform "6w___API_KEY___nPZ" --database 'mysql://user:password@host/dbname'
 ```

+Add `--restart` to get and sync all data from Typeform, not just last updates.

 Add `--updatedb` to do everything but update database.

 Add `--debug` to be more verbose.